stothp/AudioDbClient/README.md

 - Web request runs on a background thread
 - The artists are printed to the log
 - The artists are displayed in a RecyclerView
+- LiveData transformation (resultsAsString in ArtistListModel)
+- DiffUtil in ArtistAdapter